What is it?

 Although the data is formatted the same for corporate and municipal bonds, due to market characteristics, you will normally see more data for corporate bonds.
 Most large corporate bond issues from well-known firms will typically trade dozens of times a day, whereas some municipal bonds issues can go months without a trade.

 The recent trade data can help you to get a sense of how liquid a bond is.
 It can also help to get a sense of the bid/ask spread in the market.
 Although the data provided by MSRB and TRACE does not disclose who is doing the buying and selling, you can make some inferences by looking at identical quantities traded at or close to the same time.
 All this data can be used in your assessment of whether you think the current offered price is reasonable and whether to buy the bond at this time.

-The trade data can also highlight what a dealer’s concession/markup is.
-Fidelity will charge a concession of $1 per bond, as shown in the example above1.
+The trade data can also highlight what a dealer's mark-up/mark-down is.
+Fidelity will charge $1 per bond, as shown in the example above1.
 Other brokers can charge a lot more.

 Prices and yields move about from day to day.
 By using the historical trade data from MSRB and TRACE, investors can better inform themselves of where prices and levels have been trading in the recent past and compare them to the current live offer or bid prices.
 In addition, by comparing customer prices with dealer-to-dealer prices for trades executed for the same quantities, at the same time, MSRB and TRACE data assists in providing increased transparency into the mark-ups and mark-downs that bond brokers are charging their clients.